Matthew-Taber/ss-docs/security-hardening/enabling-common-criteria-security-hardening/index.md

 1. Click the **Edit** button.
 1. Adjust the number in the **Maximum Login Failures** text box.
 The default is five attempts.

-To Unlock a user’s account:
+To Unlock a user's account:

 1. Navigate to **Admin \> Users \> Select the User**.
 1. Click the **Edit** button.
 1. Click to deselect the **Locked Out** check box.
 1. Click the **Save** button.

-### Disabling “Remember Me” Logins
+### Disabling "Remember Me" Logins

 A browser's "remember me" login function stores the user's login name and password so the user does not need to enter it again on that browser, which is both convenient and insecure.
-To disable “Allow Remember Me” during logins, follow the instructions in the "How to Disable Allow Remember Me during Logins" section of the [Common Criteria Hardening Guide](https://updates.thycotic.net/secretserver/documents/gov/SS_CommonCriteria_HardeningGuide_v10.pdf).
+To disable "Allow Remember Me" during logins, follow the instructions in the "How to Disable Allow Remember Me during Logins" section of the [Common Criteria Hardening Guide](https://updates.thycotic.net/secretserver/documents/gov/SS_CommonCriteria_HardeningGuide_v10.pdf).

 ### Configuring SQL Server